 The first people to occupy Virginia, known as Paleo-Indians, came here from elsewhere - but where, and how did they get here?
 Perhaps they came to North American originally across the Bering land bridge.
-There was an ice-free corridor from Asia to Alaska and down to California along the edge of the Pacific Ocean 17,000 years ago.
-As the ice sheets melted, an inland route opened up roughly 13,000 years ago.1
+Perhaps 25,000 years ago, Siberians migrated into Beringia, where they stayed for 10,000 years during the during the Last Glacial Maximum.
+An ice-free corridor opened up down to California along the edge of the Pacific Ocean roughly 17,000 years ago, and as the ice sheets melted an inland route opened up roughly 13,000 years ago.1

 An alternative possibility is that the first people in North America migrated along the Atlantic coastline, hunting marine mammals at the edge of the ice.
 The Clovis points found in some of the earliest archeological sites in North American, and perhaps the point dredged up together with mammoth remains off the coast of Cape Charles, might be consistent with the theory that North America was settled by people from the Solutré region in France.2